Taliban orders Afghan women to wear niqab in public

 Soon they reneged on their promises.

-Afghan women are now largely excluded from government jobs It is forbidden to travel abroad Or for a long distance within the country without being accompanied by a male family member.
+Afghan women are now largely excluded from government jobs and are prohibited from traveling abroad or long distances within the country without a male family member accompanying them.

 In March, two students closed girls’ high schools and colleges just hours after their long-announced reopening.
-This unexpected talk, which had no justification other than saying that the education of girls must be carried out in accordance with Islamic law, Expose the international community.
+This unexpected position, which had no justification other than the statement that girls’ education should be carried out in accordance with the provisions of Islamic law, caused a scandal in the international community.

 The Taliban also enforced segregation of women and men in Kabul’s public parks, with visiting days reserved for both genders.